dvnll/ecpli/README.md

-Derive limits on the energy cutoff of a spectral model in gammapy-0.16.
+Derive limits on the energy cutoff parameter of a spectral model in gammapy-0.16.

 Three methods are supported:
 - Profile likelihood